USS Theodore Roosevelt (CVN-71): Return to service

-In July 2021 she was moved from San Diego, her usual homeport, to Bremerton, Washington, where she was retrofitted to accommodate the F-35 multirole combat aircraft.
+In July 2021, she was moved from San Diego, her usual homeport, to Bremerton, Washington, where she was retrofitted to accommodate the F-35 multirole combat aircraft.
 A Navy spokesman said she was to be at the Bremerton shipyard for 16 to 18 months.
 Approximately 3,000 sailors and their families moved to Bremerton with the ship.

+On 16 March 2022, Theodore Roosevelt was awarded her coveted fifth Battle "E" award when she received the 2021 Battle Efficiency Award for a West-Coast based aircraft carrier from Commander, Naval Air Forces Pacific.
+In addition to the Battle "E", the ship was also awarded the yellow "E" for Air Department, the black "E" for Aviation Intermediate Maintenance Department, the green "E" for Combat Systems, the Deck white crossed anchors, the blue "M" for Health Services, the Navigation white ship's wheel, the Reactor red "E", the Safety green "S", the Security black "S", the Supply blue "E", the Weapons black "W", the Carrier Maintenance purple "E" and the Environmental Protection and Energy Conservation award.

 Theodore Roosevelt left Bremerton for sea trials in March 2023 and eventually returned to her previous homeport of San Diego.

 Theodore Roosevelt deployed in January 2024 from Naval Air Station North Island in San Diego.
 On 19 March 2024, a F/A-18F Super Hornet from Carrier Air Wing 11 made the 250,000th successful arrested landing on her deck.
 In late-June 2024, she was ordered to the Middle East to relieve and to continue the U.S. presence in the region arriving there in July.
 In mid-July, US Navy's Carrier Strike Group 9 centered on Theodore Roosevelt along with Carrier Air Wing 11 and conducted an exercise with the Indian Navy's and in the Indian Ocean.
 She operated in conjunction with from August until September before returning home on 14 October 2024 after 278 days on deployment.

+As of early 2026 she was preparing for another deployment.
+As of 21 April 2026, the Theodore Roosevelt is the first supercarrier with an Unmanned Air Warfare Center (UAWC) with the ability to support MQ-25 Stingray tanker drones.